KVSlab/VaSP/docs/conda.md

 dependencies through `conda` by removing the `fenics` dependency inside `environment.yml` and follow the steps of the [Linux/macOS](install:linux) installation instructions.

-## Editable installation of ___
+## Editable installation of VaSP

-If you want to make changes to any of the scripts included in `software`, you can install an editable version on your machine by supplying the `--editable` flag:
+If you want to make changes to any of the scripts included in `VaSP`, you can install an editable version on your machine by supplying the `--editable` flag:

 ```